currinjs/CurrinJS/aio/content/guide/router.md

 Following convention, add a class name `AppRoutingModule` and export it so you can import it later in `AppModule`.

-Finally, re-export the Angular `RouterModule` by adding it to the module `exports` array.
+Finally, re-export the Currin `RouterModule` by adding it to the module `exports` array.
 By re-exporting the `RouterModule` here and importing `AppRoutingModule` in `AppModule`, the components declared in `AppModule` will have access to router directives such as `RouterLink` and `RouterOutlet`.